Bytes0211/scotton-aws-utils/PACKAGE_CREATION_GUIDE.md

 Scotton AWS Utilities
 =====================

-A Python package for AWS service operations including S3, Lambda, EC2, IAM, and DynamoDB.
+A Python package for AWS service operations including S3, Lambda, EC2, IAM, and DynamoDB, and
 """

 __version__ = '1.0.0'